TerribleNews/GCHPctm_adj/README.md

 1. go to you run run directory (below)
 2. copy the missing restart file (below)
 3. set your gchp.env link (below)
+4. copy `runScriptSamples/gchp.{pleiades,adjoint}.run` to `./`
-4. fill in your own account and email in `gchp.pleiades.run` and `gchp.adjoint.run` (not below, just open those files in your favourite editor and the missing values will be in the first few PBS lines)
+5. fill in your own account and email in `gchp.pleiades.run` and `gchp.adjoint.run` (not below, just open those files in your favourite editor and the missing values will be in the first few PBS lines)

 ```
 $ cd /nobackup/[myusername]/GCHP_adj_runs/gchp_c24_adj